Overview User Guide Tech Specs Reviews(...)

 How to Record Spotify Music with Audacity for Free

 There are plenty of times when you might want to record or edit Spotify music, whether it's for offline listening, creating remixes, or working on personal projects.
-Unfortunately, Spotify only allows Premium users to download songs for offline use, and even then, those downloads are locked within the Spotify app with no option to edit, share, or use them elsewhere.
+Unfortunately, Spotify only allows Premium users to download songs for offline listening, and even then, those downloads are locked within the Spotify app with no option to edit, share, or use them elsewhere.

 That's where Audacity comes in.
 This free, open-source audio editor is capable of recording any sound playing through your computer, including Spotify audio in high quality.
 In this guide, we'll walk you through exactly how to record Spotify with Audacity, step by step, so you can save and use your favorite music the way you want.